txrun/snake-tutorial/README.md

 <screenshot>

 The different functionalities of the game will be encapsulated into the different functions.
-These include:
+This include:
 * Drawing an initial snake of default length
 * Rendering this snake
-* Make the snake move across the canvas along the x and y axes
+* Make the snake move across the canvas along the x and y-axes
 * Generating the food element
 * The snake growing in length having eaten the food
 * Keep a tab of this by recording a score, finally detect a collision if the snake runs into itself or a wall.

 Before anything, the first thing is to decide how the snake should be represented.
 For this game, the snake game is displayed in the form of a string of square cells - each square represents a food item eaten by the snake.

 Here we have a default length of 5 for the snake.
-Length of the snake = no. of squares in the snake.
+The length of the snake = no. of squares in the snake.

 In order to draw graphics on the canvas using JavaScript, we need an object of the getContext() method.